duch3201/ProfilePictureGenerator/README.md

 ```
 The function takes svgOutputPath generates an SVG profile picture, saves it to a file in the specified directory, and returns the filepath of the saved SVG file.

-Functions
-generate_profile_picture()

-Generates an SVG profile picture with random background and avatar colors, saves it to a file, and returns the filepath.

-Returns: Filepath (string) - The filepath of the saved SVG file.

 ## Info:

     Version: 1.0.0